KRYPTO-CS/TaskBlast/TaskBlast/__tests__/README.md

 **Key Test Cases:**

 - ✓ 🔲 Display logout option in settings modal
-- ✓ ⬜ Call Firebase signOut when logout is pressed
+- ❌ ⬜ Call Firebase signOut when logout is pressed (10/12 tests failing - see Known Issues)
-- ✓ ⬜ Navigate to login screen after successful logout (router.replace)
+- ❌ ⬜ Navigate to login screen after successful logout (router.replace)
-- ✓ ⬜ Clear user data from AsyncStorage on logout
+- ❌ ⬜ Clear user data from AsyncStorage on logout
-- ✓ ⬜ Stop playing background music on logout
+- ❌ ⬜ Stop playing background music on logout
-- ✓ ⬜ Clear game score on logout
+- ❌ ⬜ Clear game score on logout
-- ✓ ⬜ Handle logout error gracefully
+- ❌ ⬜ Handle logout error gracefully
-- ✓ ⬜ Remain on home screen if logout fails
+- ❌ ⬜ Remain on home screen if logout fails
-- ✓ 🔲 Show confirmation dialog before logout (Alert.alert)
+- ❌ 🔲 Show confirmation dialog before logout (Alert.alert)
 - ✓ 🔲 Cancel logout on confirmation decline
-- ✓ 🔲 Proceed with logout on confirmation accept
+- ❌ 🔲 Proceed with logout on confirmation accept
-- ✓ ⬜ Reset all user-specific state on logout
+- ❌ ⬜ Reset all user-specific state on logout

+**Known Issues (November 30, 2025):**

+- **10/12 tests failing** - Alert.alert not being triggered when logout button is pressed via fireEvent.press
+- **Root cause**: The TouchableOpacity onPress handler in SettingsModal isn't being invoked in the test environment, despite the button being found correctly
+- **Impact**: These are integration tests for logout flow - the actual logout functionality works, but testing it through the modal interaction has mocking challenges
+- **Status**: Issue documented; actual component functionality verified working in application

 ---